AMC, Universal Agree to Shrink Theatrical Window to 17 Days

 After a run of at least three weekends, Universal (and its specialty label, Focus Features) will have the option of steering a film to premium on-demand, including AMC’s own service.
 The shortened window only applies to premium video-on-demand — which often means digital rentals of $20 — not standard on-demand or other home platforms.

+The deal has potentially profound ramifications for an industry reeling from the coronavirus pandemic.
+It's all but certain to lead other studios to press for similar terms from AMC and other exhibitors.
+Netflix, which hasn't been able to previously agree with major chains over briefer runs for its premier releases, could now find deals more palatable.
+If widely embraced, a three-week window would also put further pressure on independent theaters which tend to rely on longer runs for films.

+Adam Aron, chief executive of AMC, called it “a historic, industry-changing agreement."

-The agreement repairs a rift between AMC and Universal, which is owned by Comcast Corp.
+The deal repairs a rift between AMC, the world's largest theater chain, and Universal, which is owned by Comcast Corp.
 In April, with theaters shuttered nationwide, Universal released the animated sequel “Trolls World Tour” by video on demand.
 NBCUniversal CEO Jeff Shell then trumpeted the digital release as a success and said the studio would, even once theaters reopened, "release movies on both formats.”

 Terms of the deal weren’t disclosed, but AMC will get a share of the premium video-on-demand revenue.